Webfleet-Solutions/thin-backup-plugin/README.md

 # Webfleet Solutions

-This fork of the Thin Backup Plugin for Jenkins includes fixes for some flaws.
+This fork of the [Thin Backup Plugin for Jenkins](https://github.com/jenkinsci/thin-backup-plugin) includes fixes for some flaws.
 We build the fixed plugin and use it in our central CI Jenkins instance.

+## Branch structure

+The **master** branch will be in sync with the original repository

+While the **develop** branch represents our state of the repository: It includes
+* our fixes
+* our environment specific files / changes
-The master branch here includes our latest fixes and also the version that we run in our instance.
+The state of branch **develop** will be run in our CI Jenkins instance.

+Fixes and changes will be done in separate *feature/...* and *bugfix/...* branches.
+From there we'll set up pull requests for the original repository and merge into **develop**.

 # Thin Backup Plugin